bread-in-a-can/Canned-Bread-s-VOCALOIDDBTOOL-Swiss-Army-Knife/README.md

 # Canned-Bread's VOCALOIDDBTOOL Swiss Army Knife

+# UPDATE ON THE TOOL!

+Since other tools are better and more useful, I decided to archive this tool since I'm not working in the vocal synth space anymore...
+Sorry...

 Canned-Bread's VOCALOIDDBTOOL Swiss Army Knife, which allows you to do some pretty cool things for HOMEBREW VOCALOID development!

 Uses a modded Genon2NNSVS from https://github.com/oatsu-gh/genon2nnsvs